Králíky: Administrative division

+Etymology

+The similarity of the town's name with the modern Czech word králík (i.e. 'rabbit') is accidental.
+The oldest German name of the locality was derived from the personal German name Greulich, dialectally pronounced as Kralych.
+The Czech name was derived from this form.

 Geography

 Králíky is located about 28 km northeast of Ústí nad Orlicí and 70 km east of Pardubice, on the border with Poland.
-The Tichá Orlice river flows through the western part of the municipal territory.
-The Králický Pond is located south of the town.
+The Tichá Orlice River flows through the western part of the municipal territory.
+The fishpond Králický rybník is located south of the town.